Diversity & Inclusion Initiatives

 Stephanie Tubbs Jones Summer Legal Academy (For Rising High School Seniors)

 This summer program is designed to introduce promising minority students to the legal profession through hands-on experience.
-Through a competitive application process, area high school seniors from Cuyahoga County are selected to participate in a two-week, full day intensive and interactive law institute at Case Western Reserve University School of Law in June.
+Through a competitive application process, area high school seniors from Cuyahoga County are selected to participate in a two-week part-time intensive and interactive law institute at Case Western Reserve University School of Law in June.
 The faculty for the law institute includes volunteer judges and lawyers who introduce participants to legal issues and career opportunities.
 Students will learn how to prepare for trial and participate in mock trials under the supervision of lawyers and judges.
 Students will have the opportunity to earn a one month internship and a stipend and the top students in the program will have the opportunity to earn modest scholarships.
 There is no fee for participation in this program, which is co-sponsored the CMBA, Case Western Reserve University School of Law, Cleveland-Marshall College of Law and the Norman S. Minor Bar Association.

 Louis Stokes Scholars Program (For College Students)